NASA Astronaut Corps: Astronaut candidates

 The term "Astronaut Candidate" (informally "ASCAN") refers to individuals who have been selected by NASA as candidates for the NASA Astronaut Corps and are currently undergoing a candidacy training program at the Johnson Space Center.
-The most recent class of astronaut candidates was selected in 2021.
+The most recent class of astronaut candidates was selected in 2025.

 Only three astronaut candidates have resigned before completing training: Brian O'Leary and Anthony Llewellyn, both from the 1967 Selection Group, and Robb Kulin of the 2017 group.
 O'Leary resigned in April 1968 after additional Apollo missions were cancelled, Llewellyn resigned in August 1968 after failing to qualify as a jet pilot, and Kulin resigned in August 2018 for unspecified personal reasons.
 Another astronaut candidate, Stephen Thorne, died in an airplane accident before he could finish astronaut training.

 Former members

 Selection as an astronaut candidate and subsequent promotion to astronaut does not guarantee the individual will eventually fly in space.
-Some have voluntarily resigned or been medically disqualified after becoming astronauts but before being selected for flights.
+Some have voluntarily resigned or been medically disqualified after becoming astronauts before being selected for flights.

 Civilian candidates are expected to remain with the corps for at least five years after initial training; military candidates are assigned for specific tours.
 After these time limits, members of the Astronaut Corps may resign or retire at any time.

 Three members of the Astronaut Corps (Gus Grissom, Edward White, and Roger B. Chaffee) were killed during a ground test accident while preparing for the Apollo 1 mission.
-Eleven were killed during spaceflight, on Space Shuttle missions STS-51-L and STS-107.
-Another four (Elliot See, Charles Bassett, Theodore Freeman, and Clifton Williams) were killed in T-38 plane crashes during training for space flight during the Gemini and Apollo programs.
+Fourteen were killed during spaceflight on Space Shuttle missions STS-51-L and STS-107.
+Another four (Elliot See, Charles Bassett, Theodore Freeman, and Clifton Williams) were killed in T-38 plane crashes during training for spaceflight during the Gemini and Apollo programs.
 Another was killed in a 1967 automobile accident, and another died in a 1991 commercial airliner crash while traveling on NASA business.

 Two members of the corps have been involuntarily dismissed: Lisa Nowak and William Oefelein.
 Both were returned to service with the US Navy.